 You can never go wrong with garlic and in this house, we measure garlic with our hearts and add it to everything!
 This spicy garlic ramen is one of the latest recipes to grace my kitchen and I am so happy to share it with all of you too.

 - It's cheap to make.
-Instant ramen is KNOWN for being cheap, at $0.10-$0.20 per packet, you're looking at a meal perfect for tight budgets and broke college students everywhere.
+Instant ramen is KNOWN for being cheap, at a few cents per packet, you're looking at a meal perfect for Meal Planning on a Tight Budget and for broke college students everywhere.
+It's low in cost just like these Small Batch Blueberry Muffins and this Microwave Yellow Squash.

 - It's quick to make.
 These 10-minute sesame garlic ramen noodles don't take much time to make and are perfect for when you're in a hurry.